geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Allow to change HTTPManager implementor for a single request (settings record)

+- [ ] Implement BackupManager to store edited and published articles with website thread ids for later article editing

 - [ ] Implement non-visual "default" control that holds title of current tab (i.e. delegation for releasename or whatever)

 - [ ] Add custom fields in ITabSheetData that hold compiled IScript (required for WordPress custom files powered by IScript)